What the hell is an ETF anyway? and what are the potential benefits and cons of ETF’s.

 Benefits of ETF Investment

 - Diversification – This is the big one for me.
 You can purchase a number of shares in a single trade within single or multiple markets (eg Australia and International Shares).
 You can also select ETF’s that are diversified across multiple markets/asset classes to spread your risk even further.
-You can also select ETF’s that aim to provide fixed income or monthly dividends.
+You can also select ETF’s that aim to provide fixed income or monthly distributions.
 Don’t skimp on your research.

 - Access to Markets – Investing in individual shares in overseas markets can be difficult for Australian’s so an ETF may be an easier option if let say you wanted to invest in the Indian Share Market.